Clifford-Yen/HerculesDoc/docs/_sources/rst/input/drm.rst.txt

 If ``implement_drm = yes``, all the DRM parameters, except ``which_drm_part``, should be the same for all three parts.

+..
+TODO: it seems other parameters can be changed for different parts.
+For the 57 scenarios Doriam run (Wenyang said those are run by Doriam, not him), the domain actually shrink to a smaller region in part2 (the DRM box is always the same).
+Need to check and test this.

 Part 0, part 1, and part 2
 ==========================